Home | Blog Index | Blog Archives | Christianity & Faith Essays

 September 3: Missed Chicago lightning

 In one of the biggest heartbreaks of the year, I missed an incredible upward lightning display in Chicago - likely the best in 10 years - thanks to models all agreeing that storms would dissipate long before reaching the city.
 I had set my alarm for midnight and was prepared to leave at 2AM, but all models were insistent on storms fading by the time they reached northern Illinois.
 By the time it became apparent the storms weren't dying, it was too late to make the 5 hour drive in time.
 I could only hopelessly watch the event unfold from home.
 As you can see from my previous logs, I have made the drive to Chicago 7 times this year already in attempts for this very thing.
-One of the most soul-crushing chasing defeats of this decade for me.
+One of the most soul-crushing observing defeats of this decade for me.

 This web site is made possible by support from CIS Internet.